 Understanding the break – even point

-The break – even point is the time it takes for the savings from refinancing to cover the closing costs.
-Let’s say you pay $3,000 in closing costs to refinance your mortgage, and you save $100 per month on your mortgage payment.
-In this case, your break – even point is 30 months ($3,000 divided by $100).
-It’s essential to calculate this point before deciding to refinance.
-As recommended by Bankrate, a well – known financial advice platform, only refinance if you plan to stay in your home long enough to reach the break – even point.
+The break-even point is how long it takes savings to cover refinancing costs.
+Say you paid $3,000 in closing costs to refinance your mortgage.
+This lets you save $100 each month on your mortgage payments.
+Your break-even point here is 30 months.
+That’s what you get when you divide $3,000 by $100.
+You need to calculate this number before you choose to refinance.
+Bankrate is a well-known trusted financial advice website.
+It says only refinance your mortgage if you’ll stay in your home long enough to hit that break-even point.

 Considering closing costs